John Nixon (Indian Army officer): Early career

 Nixon and members of his staff, 1910.

-Educated at Rossall School and then the Royal Military College, Sandhurst, Nixon was commissioned into the 75th Regiment of Foot in 1875.
+Educated at Rossall School and then the Royal Military College, Sandhurst, Nixon was commissioned as a sub lieutenant into the 25th Regiment of Foot, later the King's Own Scottish Borderers, in 1875.
 He transferred to the Bengal Staff Corps in 1878 and was posted to the 18th Bengal Lancers and then served in the Second Anglo-Afghan War where he was mentioned in despatches.
 He also took part in the Mahsud Waziri expedition in 1881, was promoted to captain on 10 September 1886, and served in the Chitral Relief Force in 1895, following which he was promoted to major on 10 September 1895.
-He was Chief Staff Officer of the Tochi Field Force in 1897, and later served as an Assistant Quartermaster General (in charge of intelligence) at Indian Headquarters.
+He was Chief Staff Officer of the Tochi Field Force in 1897.
+He was appointed as Assistant Quartermaster General (in charge of intelligence) at Indian Headquarters in May 1899.

-Nixon served as a Cavalry Brigade Commander during the Second Boer War, was promoted to lieutenant-colonel on 10 September 1901, and mentioned in despatches (dated 8 April 1902).
+Nixon served as a cavalry brigade commander during the Second Boer War, was promoted to lieutenant-colonel on 10 September 1901, and mentioned in despatches (dated 8 April 1902).
 In recognition of services during the war, he was appointed a Companion of the Order of the Bath (CB) in the South Africa honours list published on 26 June 1902.
-Following the war, he became Assistant Quartermaster General (Intelligence) in India in 1902.
-He became commander of the Bangalore Brigade in 1903, Inspector General of Cavalry in India 1906 and General Officer Commanding 7th (Meerut) Division in May 1908.
-He went on to be General Officer Commanding 1st (Peshawar) Division in 1910 and General Officer Commanding-in-Chief Southern Army in India in 1912.
+Following the war, he resumed the appointment as Assistant Quartermaster General (Intelligence) in India in November 1902.
+He became commander of the Bangalore Brigade in May 1903, Inspector General of Cavalry in India 1906 and General Officer Commanding 7th (Meerut) Division in May 1908.
+He went on to be General Officer Commanding-in-Chief Southern Army in India in 1912.
+He was promoted to general on 4 May 1914.